 .gmi files themselves) requires a more complex operational logic (the Gemini server itself).
 The closest analogy I can think of is using the DNS protocol for datagram transmission .

-Now to be fair, Gemini doesn’t claim to replace HTTP in any way; being a niche, small-web technology.
-But in my opinion it’s pretty pointless since it uses a strict subset of the HTTP spec which makes it feature-delimited by design — “luddism” by any other name.
+Now to be fair, Gemini doesn’t claim to replace HTTP in any way.
+It’s a niche, small-web technology.
+But I don’t see the immediate merits since it uses a strict subset of the HTTP spec which makes it feature-delimited by design.